MAHAD-ALI-AWAN/CDF/curtain.md

 The period from 1 August 2025 to 31 August 2026 represents a deliberate career-transition and professional-development period.
 Following approximately two years of professional experience as a Software Engineer, I decided to move toward a specialised career in cybersecurity, with a particular interest in networking, cloud technologies, application security, and infrastructure security.

-This document is intended to explain the purpose and activities of this period and demonstrate the progression from my previous education and professional experience toward my proposed postgraduate study at Murdoch University.
+This document is intended to explain the purpose and activities of this period and demonstrate the progression from my previous education and professional experience toward my proposed postgraduate study at Curtin University.

 ---